h-rahman-7/ML-recognition/README.md

 ## Introduction

 This project is a web application that uses **YOLOv8** to detect objects in images.
 Users can upload an image, and the app identifies objects in it using AI.
 The app runs in a **Docker container** for consistency and ease of deployment.
-A **Helm chart** is included for deploying the app in a Kubernetes cluster.
+While this repository is built as an **ECS project**, it includes a skeletal structure for transitioning to a **Kubernetes EKS project**, with placeholder files such as a **Helm chart** for Kubernetes deployment.

 ---